stackhpc/ansible-slurm-appliance/docs/upgrades.md

 1. If required, build an "extra" image with local modifications, see [docs/image-build.md](./image-build.md).

-1. Modify your site-specific environment to use this image, e.g. via `cluster_image_id` in `environments/$SITE_ENV/tofu/variables.tf`.
+1. Modify your site-specific environment to use this image, e.g. via `cluster_image_id` in `environments/site/tofu/site.auto.tfvars` if all environments use the same image or `environments/$SUB_ENV/tofu/{$SUB_ENV}.tfvars` if the image is environment-specific.

 1. Test this in your staging cluster.